CIA creates working group on China as threats keep rising

 But both countries are also the two world’s largest economies and pre-eminent military and political powers.
 The relationship has been strained by China flying military planes near the self-governed island of Taiwan, which has long had U.S. support and which Beijing considers part of its territory.
 A U.S. official said Wednesday that Biden and Chinese President Xi Jinping are expected to hold a virtual meeting by the end of this year.

-The U.S. shift toward “great power” competition comes amid the fall of Kabul to the Taliban following the American military withdrawal from Afghanistan.
+The U.S. shift toward “great power” competition comes after the fall of Kabul to the Taliban as the American military was completing its withdrawal from Afghanistan.
 The withdrawal resulted in the loss of key intelligence resources in Afghanistan.

 Intelligence officials have assessed that al-Qaida remains closely linked to the Taliban and could regain the capability to strike the U.S. within as little as one to two years.